 Salmon is packed with Omega -3 fatty acids.
 The Omega 3 acids help lower your blood fat count, which in turn helps lower your risk for heart disease.
 Bake your salmon in the oven at 425 degrees with a splash of olive oil and season to your liking.
 Serve with a whole grain (such as brown rice) and a green vegetable for a complete meal that not only tastes good but is good for you.

 It isn't just milk that builds strong bones and teeth, the Orange Juice + Calcium does too!
 One glass of this is equivalent to a glass of milk without all of the added hormones that are in cow's milk.
 The calcium ensures good bone health while the oranges provide fiber and Vitamin D.

 6. Whole grains

-Whole grains are rich in fiber, which helps with digestion and helps to protect the body from certain diseases.
+Whole grains are rich in fiber, which helps with digestion and helps to protects the body from certain diseases.
 Some of the best whole grains include wheat germ, oatmeal, quinoa, and brown rice.